neutralinojs/neutralinojs.github.io/docs/cli/internal-cli-arguments.md

 Overrides the window's initial resizability status.

 :::tip
-The right hand value is optinal for the for boolean type CLI arguments.
+The right hand value is optional for the for boolean type CLI arguments.
 Therefore, you can use `--window-full-screen` instead of `--window-full-screen=true`.
 However, if you define `window.fullScreen` as `true` and you need to override it as `false` you have to use `--window-full-screen=false`.
 :::